tbep-tech/wqtrends-manu/outline.md

          * Did not address serial correlation (e.g., Yang and Moyer 2020), but not a huge issue for monthly LTM data
          * Did not incorporate flow-normalization
          * Addition of explanatory predictors
+         * Estimate the role of physical factors (hydrology, oceanic conditions)
      * Highlight web tools - Shiny dashboard and R package
      * Conclusions